paralllax/hacker-blog/_posts/2020-09-03-RPM-basics.md

 ### Common Issues<a name="issue"><a/>

-Fix a corrupted rpm database.
+Here is how you would fix a corrupted rpm database.
+This is probably the most common issue you will run into.

 ```
 [root@tartarus rpm]# rpm -qa